Day 153 of Year Long Road Trip Along America’s Scenic Byways

 So I didn’t look for the cache at Wal-Mart this morning as the landscape crew was nearby.
-Well, I decided to bite the bullet today and drive inland toward Crater Lake.
+But I did decide to drive inland toward Crater Lake today.
 The scenic byway began at a lower elevation in Roseburg, so I figured I could at least enjoy a handful of stops in Umpqua National Forest if Crater Lake wasn’t feasible.

 After a few short minutes in the cold rain watching the rivers collide, we moved on to Susan Creek Falls.
 A crushed stone pressed trail led Petey and me 0.8 miles to a fan shaped waterfall that drops 50 feet over mossy rocks.
 As I donned my goulashes, parka, and hooded rain jacket, poor Petey braved the constant drizzle.
 I felt a bit sorry for him, but at the same time, I think he’d rather be on the trail than in VANilla.

 Upon our return to VANilla, he got a good toweling off and rested in the warmth of the van while I took another hike at Fall Creek Falls just a few miles down the road.
 The path leads hikers through a narrow bedrock crevice, past lush vegetation and beneath moss covered trees to a lovely double falls with tiers of 35 and 50 feet.

 A spur route leads curious trekkers to a basalt outcropping as well.
 Knowing I had a long day in store for me, I almost skipped this two-mile jaunt, and I’m so glad I didn’t.
 The walk through the forest with rain dripping from the rocks and leaves was just gorgeous.